 Orange like most operators in Africa has its own fibre network.
 Each local entity has its own network.
 This is an opportunity for us to increase revenues through our wholesale business.
-Working with people like Liquid Telecom we can provide a unique end-to-end fibre network across the continent.
+Orange works with a range of providers: for example, Liquid Telecom we can provide a unique end-to-end fibre network across the continent.
 This model creates significant additional revenues.

 Q: So will you be a player (developing your own business or businesses) or simply a platform in the process of digital transformation?

 A: We want to be a major digital platform for our customers.
 Therefore what do our customers expect from us?
 Obviously Internet and data and business offerings for corporate clients like security, data storage and IoT.
 For consumers, they will want mobile financial services and connectivity but in five years time, the company will have a major focus on energy supply.

 Energy is one of the main essential needs of our African customers.
 On the continent, there are 300 million people with no access to power.
 Each one is spending US$10-15 a month on things like petrol lamps, diesel and so on.
 These are low quality and expensive.

 Over the last 2-3 years there has been a major technical disruption in the energy industry.
 There has been a sharp decrease in the cost of solar panels and batteries.
 Also you can now pay for this kind of service using Orange Money.